 "But in our "Brain Bank", there are now over 170 brains that we have examined.
 The overwhelming majority had CTE, and the only consistent common factor is head trauma.
 In virtually every case, it's repetitive head trauma.
 The situation is overwhelming.
 It's just unthinkable to believe that it isn't the overriding factor.
 Is it the only factor?
 No, I don't believe that.
 But it is the primary factor."

 Surely then, the IRB must face up to that compelling evidence?
-They need cast but a brief glance across the Atlantic toward their NFL counterparts for a blueprint on how to deny the facts surrounding head trauma, and suffer a heavy moral and financial penalty .
+They need cast but a brief glance across the Atlantic toward their NFL counterparts for a blueprint on how to deny the head injury facts, and suffer a heavy moral and financial penalty .

 "I think they do (need to face those facts)," said Dr Cantu.